Exterior

-Above this, the dome is divided into sixteen ribs decorated by 96 figures, followed by a star-spangled night sky, on top of which is the lantern.
-At its base, you will find a Latin inscription that translates to: "To the glory of St. Peter, Pope Sixtus V in the year 1590, and the fifth of his pontificate".
-The 18 m long lantern comes to end with the painting of God.
+Moving upward, the dome is adorned with sixteen ribs adorned by 96 figures, leading to a captivating depiction of a starry night sky.
+At the summit rests the lantern, while at its base, a Latin inscription commemorates the glory of St. Peter and Pope Sixtus V in the year 1590, during the fifth year of his pontificate.
+The lantern extends for 18 meters and culminates in a striking painting of God.

 How long does it take to climb St Peter's dome?